GoogleChrome/web.dev/src/site/content/en/blog/building-a-split-button-component/index.md

 to present the popup.

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/p2R7pHvID9XR9JoHHzth.png",
-alt="The inspector showing the CSS rules for the class gui-popup-button.", width="800", height="490", class="w-screenshot" %}
+alt="The inspector showing the CSS rules for the class gui-popup-button.", width="800", height="490" %}

 #### The popup card